India Toolkit: Advocacy

 • Issue directives to ensure that all registered and unregistered slums and poverty clusters are mapped

-• Ensure meeting of all relevant stakeholders (city coordination committee) for finalization of the mapping process (registered and unregistered slums and vulnerability analysis)
+• Ensure meeting of all relevant stakeholders (CCC members) for finalization of mapping process (registered and unregistered slums and vulnerability analysis)

 • Ensure that planning is based on mapping and listing of all slums and poverty clusters

-• Ensure the provision of budget for conducting the necessary field work to improve maps and lists of the slums and poverty clusters
+• Ensure the provision of budget for carrying-out the necessary field work to improve maps and lists of slums and poverty clusters

-• Ensure that the Urban Health Coordinator triangulates the list of registered and unregistered slums and poverty clusters so that this data can be used for provision of funds through the PIP
+• Ensure that the UHC triangulates the list of registered and unregistered slums and poverty clusters so that on the basis of this data, adequate funds are available through the PIP

-• Review the data from the slum mapping process and use it to plan for additional Urban Primary Health Centers (UPHCs), ASHAs, Information, Education, Communication (IEC) materials and other activities provisioned in the PIP
+• Review data from the slum mapping process and use it to plan for additional UPHCs, ASHAs, Information Education Communication (IEC) materials and other activities provided for in the PIP

-• Share updated lists of registered and unregistered slums with other urban stakeholders and departments, namely Integrated Child Development Services (ICDS), Municipal Corporation, Water & Sanitation among others, in order to prioritize the desired health services in unserved and under-served areas.
+• Share updated lists of registered and unregistered slums with other urban stakeholders and departments, namely ICDS, Municipal Corporation, Water and Sanitation among others, in order to prioritize the desired health services in unserved and underserved areas.

 Urban Health Coordinator